 If you’re new to gardening, you may not have a good sense of when it’s time to harvest your produce.
 Different plants. have different harvest times, so familiarize yourself with each type you’ve planted.

-As an example, tomatoes are ready to harvest when the tomato is fully ripe and slightly soft when you press on it.
+As an example, tomatoes are ready to harvest when the tomato is fully ripe and slightly soft when you press on them.
 You can pick them a bit early and let them ripen off the vine, but they do best when they’re able to fully ripen on the vine.
 Onions are ready to pull up when their tops fall over and become limp (or you can pull them up earlier if you like green onions as much as I do.
 Which is a lot).

 Each plant has its own harvest time, so spend some time researching the plants you’ve chosen.